-With four World Cups, a potential fifth Olympics and an insatiable appetite to keep learning his craft, it is little wonder that Danny Kerry, the Olympic-winning coach, calls Barry Middleton a “scholar of the game”.
+With four World Cups and Olympics Games and an insatiable appetite to keep learning his craft, it is little wonder that Danny Kerry, the Olympic-winning coach, calls Barry Middleton a “scholar of the game”.

 It has been this way ever since he was given first team opportunities at his beloved Doncaster HC as a 14-year-old.

 His playing shirt may have been too large and the numbers on his back seemingly bigger than the sleight player which started out in the game.
 But given space and a stick, he simply cut through local teams.
 However, he never attempted to make people look silly on the pitch.
 Middleton was too good.